hsf-training/analysis-essentials/python/conditions.md

 True
 ```

-`False` and `True` are values, and the variables `False` and `True` have those
+`False` and `True` are variables and they can actually be reassigned to some
-values.
-The values are used to represent something being true and something
+other value (though it is quite pointless and dangerous to do that!)
+They
-being… well, false.
-There’s nothing special about the variables, they’re just
+correspond to the possible values a boolean variable can have.
+Here is why you
-like any other.
+should never touch those variables:

 ```python
 >>> True = 1